DKOK01/Born2beroot/README.md

 ----------------------------------------------------------------------
 **==========================================================================================**

-## VII .
+## V .
 Packet Management in Debian APT and Aptitude

 - What is **APT**?
 	- **APT** stands for **Advanced Package Tool**, and it is a **command-line** tool in Debian-based Linux distributions (like Ubuntu) for managing software packages.
 With **APT**, you can: